dkucz/dkucz.github.io/README.md

 - **Current Status and Future Plans:** The game currently features one fully developed level, with additional levels and further gameplay enhancements planned for future updates.
 Please take a look at my Trello board to see planned future updates: [![Trello Board](https://img.shields.io/badge/trello-purple?style=for-the-badge&logo=trello&logoColor=white)](https://trello.com/b/9LAmC1pT/third-person-shooter)
 - **Video Showcase:** For an in-depth look at the gameplay and features, check out this video: YouTube Link
 - **Source Code:** Explore the game's source code and development details here: [Source Code](https://github.com/dkucz/SimpleThirdPersonShooterGame)

+#### <a id="fitness-tracking"> **Fitness Tracking App:""
+- **Overview:** Created a fitness scheduling app that you can share with a group of friends in Java, utilizing various APIs.
+- **Key Features and Learning:**
+  - **Firestore Database:** Developed a cloud-based database design using Google Firestore, allowing for seamless storage of user information, friends, and workout schedules.
+  - **Google Calendar API:** Implemented the Google Calendar API into our project enabling users to store their workout events in a Google Calendar.
+  - **Project Manager:** Acted as a project manager throughout completion, setting out the scope and size of our project while making sure development was on track.
+Developed strong teamwork and collaboration skills, learning to effectively communicate and work within a team environment.
+  - **Testing:** Gained insight into the crucial role of large-scale testing in identifying and resolving coding issues to ensure reliability and performance in real-world scenarios.
+- **Source Code:** Explore the app's source code and see our workflow from start to finish: [Source Code](https://github.com/dkucz/CSC207-Group-Project)

 #### <a id="crypt-raider"></a>**Crypt Raider:**